 How to celebrate Easter in a sustainable way?
-Easter is the celebration of hope, resurrection, love and joy.
-But unfortunately, this is not true for all people and animals - and not even for the environment.
-Fortunately, from the Easter fire, to the Easter gifts for children, to the Easter roast, to the Easter decorations, there is a lot of potential for improvement in terms of sustainability that we can exploit together.
+Easter is considered a celebration of hope, resurrection, love and joy.
+But unfortunately, it is not for all people and animals - and usually not for the environment either.
+Fortunately, from Easter bonfires to Easter gifts for children, Easter roasts to Easter decorations, there is a lot of potential in terms of sustainability that we can exploit together.

-In this article, I would now like to introduce you to 10 tips that can make your family Easter even greener.
+In this article, I would now like to introduce you to valuable tips with which your family Easter celebration can become even greener.
 With sustainable eggs, fair gifts and a vegan Easter lamb.
 Have fun with the implementation!